Registration Deadline: November 6, 2022 (midnight PST)

 Students will obtain a Join Code (access code) from their AP® Course teachers.
 Join Codes for the MyAP Site are subject, teacher and class period specific.

-Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
-Directions for payment can be found at the end of the online registration form and in your e-mail confirmation which will be sent to the parent email address you provide on the registration form.
-Postmark deadline for mail in payments is October 19, 2020.
+Fees may be submitted via credit card or debit card, OR by mailing in a check or money order.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
+Directions for payment can be found at the end of the online payment form and in your e-mail confirmation which will be sent to the parent email address you provide on the registration form.
+Postmark deadline to ensure timely mail in fee processing is November 1.

 Tips for setting up your College Board Profile on MyAP: